yamenetoo/Statistical-Repository/XGD/README.md

 **License:**

-The XGD distribution module is provided under the [] license.
+The XGD distribution module is provided under the [..] license.

 **Acknowledgments:**

-Special thanks to [INSERT CONTRIBUTORS HERE] for their contributions to this module.
+Special thanks to [] for their contributions to this module.

-**Contact:**

-For questions, feedback, or support, please contact [INSERT CONTACT INFORMATION HERE].

-Thank you for using the XGD distribution module!
-Happy modeling!